Skip to main content

 reasonstringreason for any failure if any

-Values of status and codes is same as defined in Protos.
+Values of status and codes is same as defined in Proto.

 Headers